 If you're overwhelmed about where to start searching for good quality baby shoes in Singapore, don't worry, we've got you covered.

 Slip your children's adorable feet into a vast selection of kids shoes at Two Little Feet.
-They offer various cute, stylish and breathable options and a solid range of baby's first shoes!
+We offer various cute, stylish and breathable options and a solid range of baby's first shoes!
 The friendly exchange process and doorstep pick up services are an added plus.
 You don’t have to worry if you happen to purchase the wrong size.

 Additionally, Two Little Feet also offers a home trial option for you to pick additional sizes for the right fit instantly.